 The term "eco city" is used to describe a very broad range of projects.
 Unfortunately, not all so-called "eco cities" are as sustainable as they aim or claim to be.
 As they mature, some of the world's most heralded eco cities may suffer from a few sustainability alligators in their sewers.
-Opinion
+Blog Post

 Apr 28, 2014 By